-Participants were enrolled in a large public-school district with a diverse population of elementary school children.
+Participants were enrolled in a large public school district with a diverse population of elementary school children.
 Parental consent was obtained for 152 children in 15 prekindergarten (pre-K, 4-year-olds, a.m. and p.m.) classrooms.
 Of these children, one child scored at the target level on the pretest and was removed before assignment to groups was conducted.
-An additional 6 participants (2 from the LT intervention group and 4 from the Skip Levels comparison group) were assigned to condition but did not have valid posttests scores (2 left school, the remainder would not provide assent to assessments on three different occasions).
-The final 145 participants included 82 in the LT intervention group and 63 in the Skip Levels comparison group.
-These children were, on average, 4.62 years old (SD = 0.59; Range = 3.38 to 5.80).
-Approximately 57% of participants were male; 58% Caucasian, 14% African American, 12% Hispanic, 7% Asian, 3% Indian/Pacific Islander, and 6% other/not-reported.
+An additional six participants (two from the LT intervention group and four from the Skip Levels comparison group) were assigned to condition but did not have valid posttests scores (two left school, the remainder would not provide assent to assessments on three different occasions).
+The final 145 participants included 82 in the LT intervention group and 63 in the skiplevels comparison group.
+These children were, on average, 4.62 years old (SD = 0.59; range = 3.38-5.80).
+Approximately 57% of participants were male; 58% Caucasian, 14% African American, 12% Hispanic, 7% Asian, 3% Indian/Pacific Islander, and 6% other/not reported.